Ingredients

 make the cheesy thyme toast and serve:

 - Choose a nice crusty bread and slice it.
-Peel a garlic clove or two (again, leave them whole) and shred the gruyere cheese.
-Strip a few thyme sprigs of their little leaves.
+Peel a garlic clove, leaving it whole, and shred the gruyere cheese.
+The thyme did not make it out of my refrigerator in THYME (ha ha ha…) for this photo, but go ahead and strip a few sprigs of their little leaves.
+Breathe deep.
+Isn’t that the best smell 😌

-- Lightly toast the bread then rub the surface of each warm slice with a raw whole garlic clove.
+- Lightly toast the bread then rub the surface of each slice with a raw whole garlic clove.
+It sounds weird, I know, but I saw this trick on Rachael Ray’s 30 Minute Meals some 20+ years ago and it has stuck with me ever since!
 Top each toast with some shredded gruyere and a few fresh thyme leaves.

 - Broil the toasts for a few minutes until the cheese is melted and bubbly.
 Ladle your roast pumpkin and cauliflower soup into serving bowls and top with roasted pumpkin oil, cracked pepper, and slices of cheesy thyme toast.